-2 out of every 3 North Carolinians experiencing homelessness last year were homeless for the first time.'
+2 out of every 3 North Carolinians experiencing homelessness last year were homeless for the first time.

 There is increasing public awareness of the economic drivers for homelessness - including housing costs, inflation, and low wages.
-At least 1 in 4 of all NC Households paid more than 30% of their income on housing and utilities.2
+At least 1 in 4 of all NC Households paid more than 30% of their income on housing and utilities in 2022.2

 It takes an hourly wage of more than \$21 to afford a home at the fair market rent in Brunswick County.
 Problem is, the average wage for renter households in Brunswick is less than \$15 an hour.
-It would take a 49% raise to be able to afford a fair market 2 bedroom.3
+In New Hanover County, it requires more than \$29 to afford a fair market rent, but the average renter's hourly wage is less than \$20.
+In Pender County, it takes \$21 when the average renter is earning only \$12 per hour.3